-Throughout its 44-year history, the SREB-State Data Exchange has recognized the importance of reporting statistical comparisons by institutional category - unlike many other interstate statistical reports, even today.
+Throughout its 45-year history, the SREB-State Data Exchange has recognized the importance of reporting statistical comparisons by institutional category - unlike many other interstate statistical reports, even today.
 States have very different mixes of types of institutions, and statewide aggregate comparisons always should be interpreted cautiously.

 Designed to be used for interstate statistical comparisons, the SREB system for grouping postsecondary education institutions is based on several factors used to determine their resource requirements.
-Institutions are classified based on size (number of degrees or full-time-equivalent enrollment), role (types of degrees), breadth of program offerings (number of program areas in which degrees are granted) and comprehensiveness (distribution of degrees across program areas).
+Institutions are classified based on size (both full-time-equivalent enrollment and number of degrees awarded), role (types of degrees), breadth of program offerings (number of program areas in which degrees are granted) and comprehensiveness (distribution of degrees across program areas).
 The SREB classifications do not take into account other factors relevant to determining resource requirements, such as cost differences among programs or externally funded research.